 Constant wattage heat cable draws power whenever it is turned on, making it more expensive to operate throughout the year.

-Self-regulating heat cable uses temperature and moisture sensors to only turn on when it is needed; when the temperature drops below 40 degrees F. This makes self-regulating heat cable more affordable to operate during the winter.
+Self-regulating heat cable uses temperature sensors to only fully turn on when it is needed; when the temperature drops below 40 degrees F. This makes self-regulating heat cable more affordable to operate during the winter.

 Once the temperature goes above 40 degrees, and the heat cable will drastically reduce the power it is drawing.

 Additionally, self-regulating heat cable is continuously switching on and off while it is heated, this also helps reduce the power drawn by the cable.

 Every year, we help hundreds of homeowners solve their ice dam and snow-related roofing problems.
 The best solution for solving ice dams problems and extending the lifespan of your roof is to install self-regulating heat cable on the eaves of your roof in problem areas.

 By using self-regulating heat cable, you ensure that you lower the costs of operating heat cable during the winter because your heat cable only runs at its peak when you need it.